General Data Protection Regulation (GDPR)

 2. Legal basis for data processing

 Legal basis for the processing of the data is in the presence of the consent of the user Art.
 6 para.
 1 lit. a GDPR.
-The legal basis for the processing of the data transmitted in the course of sending an e-mail is Article 6 (1) lit. f GDPR.
-If the e-mail contact aims to conclude a contract, then additional legal basis for the processing is Art.
+If the request aims to conclude a contract, then additional legal basis for the processing is Art.
 6 para.
 1 lit. b GDPR.

 3. Purpose of data processing